MCP Integration Guide¶

 Warning: Log files may grow unbounded in long-running or CI usage.
 Consider using a log rotation tool or periodically cleaning up the log file if this is a concern.

-Note: Logging to stdout is not permitted in MCP mode.
+Note: Logging to stdout is not permitted in any mode, because it would corrupt command output or the MCP JSON-RPC protocol.

 Troubleshooting¶